rikcarve/rikcarve.github.io/_posts/2020-05-14-Quarkus-Security.md

 with credit cards here, just some light switches :-P

 ### Login
-A well, I should use form-based authentication, but I was too lazy, so I just added basic auth:
+Ah well, I should use form-based authentication, but I was too lazy, so I just added basic auth:
 ```properties
 quarkus.http.auth.basic=true
 ```